How I Went From Photographer to Filmmaker With No Budget or Experience

 - • friends or clients who are comfortable on camera

-6. Sound and Music: Don’t Skip This
+6. Sound and Music: Don’t Skip This (Half Your Film’s Power)

 Sound is 50% of your film’s emotional impact.
-Maybe even more.
-For "The Heart of Photography", I used a voiceover instead of talking on camera.
-I wrote and recorded it myself - much easier than memorizing lines.
+Maybe more.
+For The Heart of Photography, I recorded a voiceover instead of memorizing lines on camera.
 Then we paired it with licensed music from Artlist.
-Royalty-free music platforms are a blessing.
-Avoid using commercial tracks unless you want copyright issues later.
-Good sound can make a low-budget film feel premium.

 7. Poster, Font & Style: Think Like a Brand

-When it came time to design the film posters, I got help:
+When it came time to design posters:

-8. Title: Choose With Care
+8. Title: Choose With Care (Naming Your Film)

 - • Keep it short and memorable

-- • Make sure it fits your tone (documentary, moody, playful?)
+- • Match tone (documentary, moody, playful, etc.)

 - • Avoid clichés like “Untitled Project” or “My Story”

-9. Budget: Be Transparent, Be Creative
+9. No Budget Filmmaking Tips: Be Transparent, Be Creative

 - • transport

-- • food for the crew
+- • food for crew

-- • external drives for footage
+- • external drives

-- • maybe even rental gear or location fees
+- • maybe rental gear

 Stay involved:

-- • Review every version
+- • Review every cut

-- • Check for pacing, clarity, sound mix
+- • Check pacing, sound, and clarity

-- • Give constructive feedback, not vague "I don’t like it" comments
+- • Give constructive feedback, not vague “I don’t like it”

-11. Film Festivals: You Can Go Global
+11. Film Festivals: How a Short Film Can Go Global

-- • Buy a FilmFreeway Gold subscription ($10–12/month)
+- • Get a FilmFreeway Gold subscription ($10–12/month)

-- • Use what you already have.
-Your phone, your friends, your story.
+- • Use what you already have: your phone, your friends, your story.

 - • Start small.
 Finish something.
 Then start again.

-My Challenge to You:
+My Challenge to You (Your First 3-Minute Film)

-2) Use just your phone.
+1) Use only your phone.

-4) Add royalty-free music.
+3) Add royalty-free music.

-6) Upload it.
+5) Upload it.
 Submit it.
 Share it.

 The world deserves to hear your voice – not just see your pictures.